Computer Simulations in Science

 Autonomous.
 EOCS must take into account the autonomy of the knowledge produced by simulation in the sense that the knowledge produced by simulation cannot be sanctioned entirely by comparison with observation.
 Simulations are usually employed to study phenomena where data are sparse.
 In these circumstances, simulations are meant to replace experiments and observations as sources of data about the world because the relevant experiments or observations are out of reach, for principled, practical, or ethical reasons.

-Parker (forthcoming) has made the point that the usefulness of these conditions is somewhat compromised by the fact that it is overly focused on simulation in the physical sciences, and other disciplines where simulation is theory-driven and equation-based.
+Parker (2013) has made the point that the usefulness of these conditions is somewhat compromised by the fact that it is overly focused on simulation in the physical sciences, and other disciplines where simulation is theory-driven and equation-based.
 This seems correct.
 In the social and behavioral sciences, and other disciplines where agent-based simulation (see 2.2) are more the norm, and where models are built in the absence of established and quantitative theories, EOCS probably ought to be characterized in other terms.

 For instance, some social scientists who use agent-based simulation pursue a methodology in which social phenomena (for example an observed pattern like segregation) are explained, or accounted for, by generating similar looking phenomena in their simulations (Epstein and Axtell 1996; Epstein 1999).
 But this raises its own sorts of epistemological questions.
 What exactly has been accomplished, what kind of knowledge has been acquired, when an observed social phenomenon is more or less reproduced by an agent-based simulation?
 Does this count as an explanation of the phenomenon?
 A possible explanation? (see e.g., Grüne-Yanoff 2007).
+Giuseppe Primiero (2019) argues that there is a whole domain of “artificial sciences” built around agent-based and multi-agent system based simulations, and that it requires its own epistemology--one where validation cannot be defined by comparison with an existing real-world system, but must be defined vis a vis an intended system.

-It is also fair to say, as Parker does (forthcoming), that the conditions outlined above pay insufficient attention to the various and differing purposes for which simulations are used (as discussed in 2.4).
+It is also fair to say, as Parker does (2013), that the conditions outlined above pay insufficient attention to the various and differing purposes for which simulations are used (as discussed in 2.4).
 If we are using a simulation to make detailed quantitative predictions about the future behavior of a target system, the epistemology of such inferences might require more stringent standards than those that are involved when the inferences being made are about the general, qualitative behavior of a whole class of systems.
 Indeed, it is also fair to say that much more work could be done in classifying the kinds of purposes to which computer simulations are put and the constraints those purposes place on the structure of their epistemology.

 Frigg and Reiss (2009) argued that none of these three conditions are new to computer simulation.
 They argued that ordinary ‘paper and pencil’ modeling incorporate these features.
 Indeed, they argued that computer simulation could not possibly raise new epistemological issues because the epistemological issues could be cleanly divided into the question of the appropriateness of the model underlying the simulation, which is an issue that is identical to the epistemological issues that arise in ordinary modeling, and the question of the correctness of the solution to the model equations delivered by the simulation, which is a mathematical question, and not one related to the epistemology of science.
 On the first point, Winsberg (2009b) replied that it was the simultaneous confluence of all three features that was new to simulation.
 We will return to the second point in section 4.3

-Some of the work on the EOCS has developed analogies between computer simulation in order to draw on recent work in the epistemology of experiment, particularly the work of Allan Franklin. see the entry on experiments in physics.
+Some of the work on the EOCS has developed analogies between computer simulation in order to draw on recent work in the epistemology of experiment, particularly the work of Allan Franklin; see the entry on experiments in physics.

-In his work on the epistemology of experiment, Alan Franklin (1986, 1989) identified a number of strategies that experimenters use to increase rational confidence in their results.
+In his work on the epistemology of experiment, Franklin (1986, 1989) identified a number of strategies that experimenters use to increase rational confidence in their results.
 Weissart (1997) and Parker (2008a) argued for various forms of analogy between these strategies and a number of strategies available to simulationists to sanction their results.
 The most detailed analysis of these relationships is to be found in Parker 2008a, where she also uses these analogies to highlight weaknesses in current approaches to simulation model evaluation.

 Winsberg (2003) also makes use of Ian Hacking’s (1983, 1988, 1992) work on the philosophy of experiment.
 One of Hacking’s central insights about experiment is captured in his slogan that experiments have a life of their own’ (1992: 306).
 Hacking intended to convey two things with this slogan.
 The first was a reaction against the unstable picture of science that comes, for example, from Kuhn.
 Hacking (1992) suggests that experimental results can remain stable even in the face of dramatic changes in the other parts of sciences.
 The second, related, point he intended to convey was that ‘experiments are organic, develop, change, and yet retain a certain long-term development which makes us talk about repeating and replicating experiments’ (1992: 307).
 Some of the techniques that simulationists use to construct their models get credentialed in much the same way that Hacking says that instruments and experimental procedures and methods do; the credentials develop over an extended period of time and become deeply tradition-bound.
 In Hacking’s language, the techniques and sets of assumptions that simulationists use become ‘self-vindicating’.
 Perhaps a better expression would be that they carry their own credentials.
 This provides a response to the problem posed in 4.1, of understanding how simulation could have a viable epistemology despite the motley and autonomous nature of its inferences.